CenterClick NTP200 Series Documentation - Antenna

 Antenna Cables and Extensions

-The included antenna has a 3m/10ft RG174 cable.
+Our indoor antenna has a 3m/10ft RG174 cable.
 RG174 is small an flexible, but not excellent for long distances as it has relatively high loss per foot compared to other options.
 While it can work for GPS at longer than 10ft lengths, it is not recommended that you extend RG174 beyond 10ft unless the expected signal gain by doing so would counteract the added loss due to cable length.

 For longer runs, it is recommended to use RG58 or LMR200 cable instead of RG174.
 Both are 50 Ohm Impedance and commonly found with SMA connectors for GPS and cellular applications.
 RG58, LMR200 and similar types of coax cables marketed as 'low loss' or 'ultra low loss' can be used.